osmandapp/web/main/docs/user/navigation/routing/osmand-routing.md

 <TabItem value="ios" label="iOS">

+*<Translate ios="true" ids="shared_string_menu,shared_string_settings,shared_string_actions,shared_string_export"/>*

 ![Avoid road on the map export iOS 1](@site/static/img/navigation/routing/avoid_roads_export_ios_1.png) ![Avoid road on the map export iOS 2](@site/static/img/navigation/routing/avoid_roads_export_ios_2.png)

 </TabItem>

 </Tabs>

+Depending on your device settings and available applications, your whole list of roads to avoid or just one of them can be [exported](../../personal/import-export.md#export) as an .osf file to a different locations.
+Select the roads you want to export in the suggested list.

 You can [import](../../personal/import-export.md#import) roads to avoid during route calculation from other sources in .osf file format.
 Also, it can be done using *Import option* (*<Translate android="true" ids="shared_string_menu,shared_string_settings,shared_string_actions,shared_string_import"/>*).
 You can choose to import all data or only few roads to avoid (marking a road with a tick in the list).